Joe Sugden: Development

 Joe is a farmer as was his father.
 When Emmerdale began it depicted actual farm life.
-Rather than act out tasks Hines learned to dip sheep and milk cows.
+Rather than act out tasks, Hines learned to dip sheep and milk cows.

 Joe is involved in a relationship with Christine Sharp (Angela Cheyne).
 They married during the episode broadcast 10 September 1974.
 The duo overcome a series of problems before marrying and Christine has the wedding day "she'd always dreamed of".
 To commemorate the event TVTimes featured a promotional souvenir photograph for readers prior to the episode's airdate.

+In August 1994, Hines, along with Madeleine Howard (Sarah Sugden) and Fionnuala Ellwood (Lynn Whiteley), departed the serial.
+At the time Hines commented "We've all been there for a while and just decided it was time to move on."
+He later stated that he was ready for a change and had wanted to pursue more comedy for a while.
+On-screen, Joe moves to Spain to be with his mother.

 Storylines

-Joseph Joe Sugden II born 31 May 1949 named after his grandfather Joseph Sugden I is the youngest child of Jacob and Annie Sugden (Sheila Mercier).
+Joe was born on 31 May 1949, named after his paternal grandfather, and is the youngest child of Jacob and Annie Sugden (Sheila Mercier).
 After Jacob dies, the family learn that he has left the farm to his estranged son, Jack Sugden, who divides it between the family.

 After a failed attempt at courting Marian Wilks (Gail Harrison), Joe starts dating Christine Sharp and they soon marry but separate when Christine decides she does not want to be a farmer's wife.
 Christine returns the following year to reconcile but Joe wants a divorce and she leaves for good.
 Joe's next relationship is with Kathy Gimbel (Polly Hemingway), who moves in with him.
 Their relationship is a huge talking point in the village as Kathy is separated from her husband, Kenny.
 When Kathy's father, Jim (John Atkinson) shoots himself, Kathy leaves Joe to live with her mother, Freda (Mary Henry).

 Joe gets a job working for NY estates and gets jobs for his nephew Jackie Merrick (Ian Sharrock) and Jackie's half-sister Sandie (Jane Hutcheson).
-Joe develops feelings for vicar's daughter, Barbara Peters (Rosie Kerslake) in 1983 but is rejected and moves to France for several years but briefly returns for the funeral of his grandfather, Sam Pearson (Toke Townley), in November 1984.
+Joe develops feelings for vicar's daughter Barbara Peters (Rosie Kerslake) in 1983 but is rejected and moves to France for several years but briefly returns for the funeral of his grandfather, Sam Pearson (Toke Townley), in November 1984.
 In 1986, Joe returns permanently and becomes regional manager for NY Estates.
-During this time, he has a brief relationship with Karen Moore (Annie Hulley) who had previously had an affair with Jack but Karen ends the relationship.
+During this time, he has a brief relationship with Karen Moore (Annie Hulley), who had previously had an affair with Jack, but Karen ends the relationship.